chadrickm/newcreationsconnect/README.md

 # New Creations Connect

+A mobile app for the church to view and register for multi-congregational meetings (Family Camps, Advances, etc.)

 ## Running Locally

 1. You will need the latest version of Node and NPM on your machine.
 You can download it [here](https://nodejs.org).